FairnessResearch/Fairness-testing-of-Autonomous-Driving-Systems/README.md

 The four benchmark testing datasets used in our experiments, as described in <u>Section 3.3.1</u>.
 The datasets are detailed in "*Table 2: Benchmark Datasets*" in our academic paper, providing information on the number of images and the time of capture for each dataset.

 In addition,  we also provide the partitioned datasets from the scenario labeling discussed in <u>Section 3.3.3</u>.
-The scripts employed for partitioning these datasets can be located in the "Scripts" directory.
+The scripts used to partition these datasets into three contrast levels are located in the "evaluation/scripts" directory.
 RQ2 focuses on real-world key scenarios, each having its respective sub-folder: brightness, contrast, and weather.
 Detailed information is presented in "*Table 5: Number of images in different brightness levels, contrast levels, and weather conditions*."

 ## Labels